SnowyMouse/chimera/README.md

 #### Shader fixes
 Chimera fixes many gearbox shader regression to restore Xbox accurate rendering.
 This includes missing shader types such as shader_transparent_generic.

+#### Texture formats fix
+Chimera restores support for the monochrome and p8-bump texture formats used in the Xbox version.

 #### Fog fix
 Fog in maps such as Assault on the Control Room's sky fog now works as intended.